jeisch/DAPHNE2/README.md

 ### Timing Endpoint

 The timing endpoint firmware block interfaces to the DAPHNE timing input (optical link) and generates the master 62.5 MHz clock and a 64 bit timestamp.
-Developed by Adrian for the WIB board.
-This has not yet been included in this design.
-This design currently runs asynchronously and generates a fake incrementing timestamp.
+The timing endpoint design used here is the OLDER style timing protocol based on an 8b10b encoded data stream running at 312.5Mbps.
+The clock is extracted using an external ADN2814 device.
+The "pdts" endpoint logic was developed by Dave Newbold and others at Bristol UK and adapted to DAPHNE by Adrian @ UPENN.
+Through the GbE interface the user can monitor all status bits related to the timing endpoint and control status bits as well.
+The most important control bit selects either the local clocks (with fake timestamp) or timing endpoint to run the FPGA.

 ### Spy Buffers